John L. DeWitt

-John Lesesne DeWitt (January 9, 1880 – June 20, 1962) was a 4-star general officer in the United States Army, best known for leading the internment of Japanese-Americans during World War II.
+John Lesesne DeWitt (9 January 1880 – 20 June 1962) was a four-star general in the United States Army.
+He was best known for overseeing the internment of Japanese Americans during World War II.

-After the attack on Pearl Harbor by the Japanese Empire on December 7, 1941, General DeWitt believed that Japanese nationals and Japanese Americans in the West Coast of the United States were conspiring to sabotage the American war effort, and recommended they be removed from coastal areas.
+After the attack on Pearl Harbor by the Japanese Empire on 7 December 1941, DeWitt believed that Japanese nationals and Japanese Americans in the West Coast of the United States were conspiring to sabotage the American war effort, and he recommended they be removed from coastal areas.
 President Franklin D. Roosevelt issued Executive Order 9066, giving authority to restrict military sensitive locations.
-DeWitt used the authority granted to him to issue military proclamations to place most of the west coast off limits to Japanese Americans, incarcerating 110,000 Japanese men, women and children, most of whom were American citizens.
-Although the removal of the Japanese Americans was technically called an evacuation, it turned out to be internment in concentration camps.
+DeWitt used the authority granted to him to issue military proclamations to place most of the West Coast off limits to Japanese Americans, incarcerating 110,000 Japanese men, women, and children in concentration camps, most of whom were American citizens.

 Early life

-DeWitt was born at Fort Sidney, Nebraska, on January 9, 1880.
+DeWitt was born at Fort Sidney, Nebraska, on 9 January 1880.
 His father, Brigadier General Calvin DeWitt (1840–1908), served with the United States Army and was an 1863 graduate of Princeton University.
 His mother, Josephine (Lesesne) DeWitt, was a native of Charleston, South Carolina, and he was named for his maternal grandfather, John F. Lesesne.
-He had an older brother, Wallace, a younger sister, Mary Wallace, and a younger brother, Calvin Jr.
+He had an older brother, Wallace, a younger sister, Mary Wallace, and a younger brother, Calvin Jr. DeWitt was of Dutch descent.

-DeWitt was of Dutch descent.
-He enrolled at Princeton University in 1896, but left at the start of the Spanish–American War.

 Military career

-On October 10, 1898, he was appointed as a second lieutenant with the U.S. Army Infantry.
-He would ultimately serve nearly fifty years, from 1898 to 1947, in the Army.

-His early assignments included service during the Philippine Insurrection and in Mexican Punitive Expedition.
+DeWitt enrolled at Princeton University in 1896, but left at the start of the Spanish–American War to enlist in the United States Army.
+On 10 October 1898, he was appointed as a second lieutenant of the infantry.
+DeWitt also served in the Philippine–American War, during which he witnessed the U.S. Army's use of concentration camps on Filipino civilians.